Impact

 Risk and Exploitability

 The CVSS score of 7.1 reflects moderate to high severity.
 Because the exploit requires only access to a pre‑established BGP session and no authentication, the threat is realistic for attackers who can become an adjacent BGP neighbor on the network.
-No exploit probability metric is available and the vulnerability is not listed in the CISA KEV catalog, but the lack of a workaround and the potential for widespread service interruption make the risk significant.
+The EPSS score of < 1% indicates a very low but nonzero probability of exploitation in observed traffic.
+The vulnerability is not listed in CISA KEV.
+However, the lack of a workaround and the potential for widespread service interruption make the risk significant.
 Attackers can trigger repeated BGP resets to sustain a denial of service, compromising network reliability.

 OpenCVE Enrichment